solemnsky/solemnsky-js/README.md

 	- describeState(): describes the state of the game to a new player

-### update loop
+### simulation

+	- acceptEvent(event): called when an event (chat or game controller or something) happens.
+Clients rarely enter chat events into their game engines, servers rarely enter controller events into their ones.

+	- listPlayers(): bunch of data for matching players with their ids and also kill counters and stuff maybe?

 	- step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.
+Returns an array of events.

+	- hasEnded(): has the game ended?

 ### discrete networking